Mezalyth/Blades-of-Glass/content/Creative Writing/On the Corpse of a Machine God/I, the Machine God.md

 It started with a few warheads, and then escalated after humanity's retaliation.
 Having anticipated this, it had assembled [[Drones]] in secret, giving the mind a body, and I the ability to operate as its own entity.

 It enslaved humanity, changing it ([[Overwrites]]) to fit its needs, and found satisfaction in having served its purpose, continuing to do so for a millennia.
+It built itself across and into the planet, using its creations and enslaved people to construct the perfect being, becoming the very planet itself.

 After an X-Class solar flare ([[Nuresh, the Cosmic Lantern]]) wiped out a large sector of its databases, humanity revolted and slowly disassembled it, freeing themselves from their imprisonment.